The checkout flow is where the money is at.

 Payment Form That Looks Like An Actual Credit Card

-Add real life touch by designing the payment form in this skeumorphic way:
+Add real-life touch by designing the payment form in this skeuomorphic way:

 Make It Look Secure